pay-theory/payment-components/README.md

         "pay-theory-reference": "field-trip"
       };
 /**
-* optionally set the fee mode
+* optionally set the fee mode for Card and ACH
 * by default SURCHARGE mode is used
 * SERVICE_FEE mode is available only when enabled by Pay Theory
 * SURCHARGE mode applies a fee of 2.9% + $0.30